 Many self-employed people overestimate their income.
 Lenders will use your adjusted gross income after expenses.
 For example, if you take in $100,000 per year, but write off $40,000, the lender will only use $60,000 to qualify.
 It’s better to discover these surprises before you get excited about a home to buy.

 What kind of offer do sellers and real estate agents prefer?

-There’s more to a home purchase offer than amount.
-For sellers and real estate agents, these are the most attractive types of offer, ranked:
+There’s more to a home purchase offer than the amount.
+For sellers and realtors, these are the most attractive types of offer, ranked:

 - All-cash offers